 If you open a LOB, then you must close the LOB at some point later in your session.
 This is the only requirement for an open LOB.
 While a LOB instance is open, you can perform as many operations as you want on the LOB—provided the operations are allowed in the given mode.

-See Also:"Opening Persistent LOBs with the OPEN and CLOSE Interfaces" for details on usage of these APIs.
+"Opening Persistent LOBs with the OPEN and CLOSE Interfaces" for details on usage of these APIs

-There are two techniques that you can use to access and modify LOB values:
+You can use two different techniques to access and modify LOB values.

 You can perform bind and define operations on